 “The Call of the Wild,” Jack London

-Although it was written for adults, this classic — first published in 1903 — has become a fixture on school reading lists.
-It’s set in the 1890s, during the Klondike Gold Rush, and tells the story of Buck, a dog stolen from his family and sold as a sled dog.
-The harsh Alaska environment forces Buck to fight for survival, so he gradually sheds domestication and reverts to a feral state.
-London spent about one year in the Yukon, which gives “The Call of the Wild” and his other classic dog book, “White Fang,” an immediacy and authenticity that make them timeless.
+The harsh Alaska environment forces Buck to fight for survival, so he gradually sheds domestication and returns to being a wild dog.
+London spent about one year in the Yukon, which gives “The Call of the Wild” and his other classic dog book, “White Fang,” an authenticity that makes them timeless.

 “Lad: A Dog,” Albert Payson Terhune